githubapnic/labs/iptables/iptables_complex.md

    ```
    - The first command sets up tracking for new connections to TCP port 22.
    - The second command updates the tracking and sets a rate limit of 6 new connections per 30 seconds, dropping new connections that exceed this rate.

-This way, you can customize the rate limit to better suit your particular needs or environment.

 **Note**: The limit of 6 connections per 30 seconds is a default setting in UFW when you use the `limit` command.
 This specific rate was chosen as a reasonable default to help mitigate brute force attacks while minimizing the chance of blocking legitimate traffic.
 It represents a balance between security and usability.